Khemi1998/punk_api/README.md

 ## Improvements

 This page can be improved further by adding a drop-down selection menu for the checkbox filters on the mobile version to be space-effient.
-Further improvements would include adding a feature where more information about the beer is provided to the user when they click on a beer card.